ArcanaFramework/arcana/docs/source/data_model.rst

 (typically acquired) data, and "sink" columns to define where derivatives will be stored within the data tree.
 The "row frequency" argument of the column (e.g. per 'session', 'subject', etc...) specifies which data frame the column belongs to.
-The format of a column's member items (see :ref:`Items`) must be consistent and is also specified when the column is created.
+The datatype of a column's member items (see :ref:`Items`) must be consistent and is also specified when the column is created.

 The data items (e.g. files, scans) within a source column do not need to have